toopher/toopher-java/README-Iframe.md

 In this example, `data` is a `Map<String, String>` of the form data POSTed to your server from the Toopher Authentication Iframe.
 You should replace the commented blocks with code appropriate for the condition described in the comment.

     String sessionToken = (String)request.getSession().getAttribute("ToopherSessionToken");
+    Map<String, String> validatedData = null;
+    try {
-    Map<String, String> validatedData = iframeApi.validate(data, sessionToken);
+        validatedData = iframeApi.validate(data, sessionToken);
-    if (validatedData == null) {
-        // signature was invalid.
-User should not authenticated } else if (validatedData.containsKey("error_code")) {
+        if (validatedData.containsKey("error_code")) {
             // check for API errors
             String errorCode = validatedData.get("error_code");
             if (errorCode.equals(ToopherIframe.PAIRING_DEACTIVATED)) {
                 // User deleted the pairing on their mobile device.
                 //
                 // Your server should display a Toopher Pairing Iframe so their account can be re-paired
                 //
             } else if (errorCode.equals(ToopherIframe.USER_OPT_OUT)) {
                 // User has been marked as "Opt-Out" in the Toopher API
                 //
                 // If your service allows opt-out, the user should be granted access.
                 //
             } else if (errorCode.equals(ToopherIframe.USER_UNKNOWN)) {
                 // User has never authenticated with Toopher on this server
                 //
                 // Your server should display a Toopher Pairing Iframe so their account can be paired
                 //
             }
         } else {
             // signature is valid, and no api errors.  check authentication result boolean authPending = validatedData.get("pending").toLowerCase().equals("true");
             boolean authGranted = validatedData.get("granted").toLowerCase().equals("true");

             // authenticationResult is the ultimate result of Toopher second-factor authentication boolean authenticationResult = authGranted && !authPending;
+        }
+    } catch (ToopherIframe.SignatureValidationError e) {
+        // signature was invalid.
+User should not authenticated
+        //
+        // e.getMessage() will return more information about what specifically
+        // went wrong (incorrect session token, expired TTL, invalid signature)
+        //
     }